 - The Library is not liable in the event a hardware or software failure makes it impossible for votes to be received or counted, or for any other failure on the part of the Library or any third party vendor making impossible the receipt or counting of electronic votes.

 - Michigan picture postcards may be submitted to the Library in lieu of electronic votes.
 Postcard voting is subject to the following limitations:

-- Postcards can be sent in the week prior to electronic voting, but they cannot be postmarked earlier than January 15, 2018.
-All postcards must be received by the Library no later than January 27, 2018.
+- Postcards can be sent in the week prior to electronic voting, but they cannot be postmarked earlier than March 15, 2021 and must be postmarked no later than March 21, 2021.
+All postcards must be received by the Library no later than March 28, 2021.

-- A single postcard will be considered equal in value to ten (10) electronic votes.
+- A single postcard will be considered equal in value to five (5) electronic votes.

 - Postcards must be mailed to the Clarke Historical Library, Central Michigan University, Mt Pleasant, MI 48859